-MINTRAC facilitated six Environment Managers' Network meetings during 2010-2011 attended by representatives of 25 different meat processing companies, four different regulatory bodies, four industry associations, research agencies, registered training organisations and other companies servicing the industry.
+MINTRAC facilitated five Environment Managers' Network meetings during 2011-2012 attended by 70 representatives from 21 different meat processing companies, two different regulatory bodies, four industry associations, research agencies, registered training organisations and other companies servicing the industry.

-The agendas for these meetings covered a range of industry research and development outcomes, new regulations and their implications for the processing sector.
-In addition, a wide range of ongoing research and carbon policy changes impacting the meat industry were addressed through the networks.
+The agendas for these meetings covered a range of industry research and development outcomes, new regulations and their implications for the processing sector including the implications of the carbon tax.
+Each meeting was associated with a site visit to an environmental innovation at a meat processing establishment.